Commander, U.S. Fleet Forces Command History

 responsibility for all U.S. Navy operational and training matters under

-Commander-in-Chief, Atlantic Fleet, Concurrent as Commander, U.S. Fleet Forces Command
+Commander-in-Chief, Atlantic Fleet, Concurrent as Commander, Fleet Forces Command

-the Chief of Naval Operations (CNO) designated CINCLANTFLT as concurrent
+the Chief of Naval Operations (CNO) designated established

 On Oct.
 1, 2002,

-COMUSFLTFORCOM became the Naval component commander for the
+CINCLANTFLT became the naval component commander for the

 newly-formed U.S. Northern Command, assuming responsibility for all U.S.